kerchner/Inflammation-R/README.md

 # Inflammation-R

 This plots the data for our GitHub play workshop.
+Yay!